zenml-io/zenml/docs/book/user-guide/production-guide/configure-pipeline.md

 @pipeline(settings=...)
 ```

-However, it is best to not mix configuration from code to ensure seperation of concerns in our codebase.
+However, it is best to not mix configuration from code to ensure separation of concerns in our codebase.
 {% endhint %}

 ## Breaking down our configuration YAML